API Reference¶

 |

-The UUID of the task to alias.
+The UUID (or string representation) of the task to load.

 TYPE: